dvquy13/review-rec-bot/README.md

 - Navigate to `ui` folder: `cd ui`
 - Run: `poetry run chainlit run chat_v2.py -hw`
 - Access the Chatbot UI at http://localhost:8000

-# Report Document
-[Here](https://docs.google.com/document/d/1sBwgWbvYZ2cPOxno8xMCwgHlqKBxUsTh0qYGsMhyGnI/edit?usp=sharing) is a summary of the project and what I have learned.